the-amber-joy/how2fite/README.md

-My kids wrote a whole bunch of words on a little whiteboard - actions and body parts - and asked me to make something that would randomly combine them "for lolz".
+My kids wrote a whole bunch of words on a little whiteboard - fighting actions and body parts - and asked me to make something that would randomly combine them "for lolz".
 Every word in this thing, including the purposefully misspelled title, came from my kids.
 It is ridiculous.